kdshah6593/the-sports-report-frontend/Notes.md

 4. Logout
 - button should cause a page reload, which logs user out and brings to home page

-5. Page Reload/Refresh
-- should bring user back to home page

 6. Format CSS
 - background for landing page
 - card style for articles